jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     AssertionError: Lists differ: [0, 1, 2, 'n', 0] != [0, 1, 2, 'n']

   the :ref:`method<functions>` added a value.
-I change the values in the test to match the values in the terminal
+I change the expectation to match the values in the terminal

   .. code-block:: python